troclaux/notes/aws.md

 - reliability: ability to recover from failures and maintain availability
   - dynamically acquire computing resources to meet demand
+- high availability: design and implementation of systems that are resilient to failures and can continue operating with minimal downtime
+  - key characteristics
+    - redundancy
+    - failover mechanisms
+    - geographic distribution
+    - health monitoring
+    - scalability and elasticity

-- region: geographic area (e.g. `us-east-1` or `sa-east-1`)
+- region: separate geographic areas (e.g. `us-east-1` or `sa-east-1`)
   - each region is completely independent from others
   - each region has 3 to 6 Availability Zones, with few exceptions
+    - Availability Zone (AZ): isolated locations within each region

 - IAM users: individual
 - IAM groups: collections of IAM users
 - AWS organizations: allows management of multiple AWS accounts under one umbrella

-## best practices

-- least privilege principle: concede the minimum amount of privileges as possible
-- Don't use root account (except for aws account setup)
-- Don't create multiple aws accounts, create aws users within an aws account
+  - AWS organizations Service Control Policies (SCPs): centrally manage and restrict permissions across all accounts

+- shared responsibility model: the line of responsibility shifts based on the level of abstraction provided by the service
+  - aws is responsible for security **OF** the cloud
+  - I am responsible for security **IN** the cloud

 ## aws well-architected framework